Benjamin Franklin Graves (soldier): Personal life and politics

-Graves was born in Spotsylvania County, Virginia in 1771.
-After the American Revolutionary War, he moved in 1791 to frontier Kentucky with his widowed mother and siblings.
-They settled in Fayette County, where Graves was elected to two terms (1801 and again in 1804) as a state representative.
-This was in the central Bluegrass region, one of the first areas of the state to be settled by European Americans.

-He married Polly Dudley, daughter of Ambrose Dudley and Ann (Parker) Dudley.
+Graves was born in Spotsylvania County, Virginia in 1771, the son of Joseph Graves and Frances Coleman.
+In 1791, eight years after the American Revolutionary War ended, he moved to Kentucky with his widowed mother and siblings.
+They settled in Fayette County, where in 1801 and again in 1804, Graves was elected to represent the county in the Kentucky General Assembly.
+Fayette County was located in the central Bluegrass region, one of the first areas of the state to be settled by Europeans.
+Graves married Polly Dudley, daughter of Ambrose Dudley and Ann Parker.
 Together they had six children.